Secretions/zimbrasoap/README.md

     # (ie zimbraMailStatus / enabled)
     print zimbra.ParseAttributes(response.account.a)

-    # Call ModifyAccountRequest to set "zimbraMailStatus" to "closed"
+    # Call ModifyAccountRequest to set "zimbraMailStatus" to "active"
     #
     # Sends request similar to:
     #